-Number of Number of

-Shares to be Weighted- Shares

-Issued Upon Average Remaining

-Exercise of Exercise Available for

-Outstanding Price of Future

-Options, Outstanding Issuance

-Warrants Options, Under Equity

-and Warrants Compensation

-Plan Category Rights and Rights Plans

-Equity compensation plans approved by security holders (1)(2) 1,968,182 \$ 12.47 1,347,463

-Equity compensation plans not approved by security holders
+Plan Category Number of Shares to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted- Average Exercise Price of Outstanding Options, Warrants and Rights Number of Shares Remaining Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by security holders (1)(2) 1,968,182 \$ 12.47 1,347,463 Equity compensation plans not approved by security holders Total 1,968,182 \$ 12.47 1,347,463

-Equity compensation plans not approved by security holders Total 1,968,182 1,347,463

-1) Our Board has determined not to make any additional awards under the 2003 Plan.
+(1) Our Board has determined not to make any additional awards under the 2003 Plan.

-Our 2012 Plan was approved by our Board in December 2011 and took effect on January 1, 2012.
+(2) Our 2012 Plan was approved by our Board in December 2011 and took effect on January 1, 2012.
 The 2012 Plan was approved by our shareholders at the Annual Meeting of Shareholders on June 7, 2012.
 The Board approved the Amended and Restated 2012 Long-Term Incentive Plan on April 23, 2015 and has recommended that the shareholders approve the Amended and Restated 2012 Long-Term Incentive Plan at the Annual Meeting.